Researching Nature-Wellness Solutions

 - exploring the role and application of medical green scripts within an Australian setting and

-- developing and testing established programs and landscape design strategies that look to actively amplify health outcomes (e.g. The Connective’s Go Slow Trails)
+- developing and testing established practical nature-based programs that look to actively amplify health outcomes (e.g. our Go Slow for a Mo’ Trails)

-The findings of the Living Lab can be applied to all types of green spaces, from pocket parks through to national parks, hospitals, workplaces and places of learning.
-The living lab shows that our solutions work, are cost effective and scalable.
+The findings of the Living Lab can be applied to all types of greenspaces, from pocket parks through to national parks, hospitals, workplaces and places of learning.

-Watch our short video to learn more about how students are reacting to our Go Slow for a Mo’ trails!
+Watch our short video to learn more about how students are reacting to our Go Slow for a Mo’ trails on campus!

 “I personally came away with an increased appreciation of the incredible power that nature can have on my wellbeing – lowering my stress levels, increasing relaxation.
 It had a profound effect on me and I would encourage anyone to just try it.”